Results from the 2023 local elections are now available

 The register has two parts:

-- Part 1 will be a comprehensive list of brownfield sites across the District that are considered suitable for residential development regardless of their planning status.
+- Part 1 is a comprehensive list of brownfield sites across the District that are considered suitable for residential development regardless of their planning status.

 - Part 2 is a subset of Part 1 and will include only sites which the authority considers that permission in principle (which is a new planning consent route) should be granted.
 The Town and Country Planning (Permission in Principle) Order 2017 provides that sites entered on Part 2 of the registers will be granted permission in principle.